One of Brisbane Northside’s Leading Family Law Firms

 What are reasons for divorce?

 It is not obligatory after separation to obtain a divorce however if one of the parties to the marriage wants to re-marry a divorce is necessary.
 Other reasons for divorce may include property settlement or estate planning.

-Terry goes beyond other lawyers to provide his clients on Brisbane’s Northside with a compassionate approach and support during this process with an understanding of divorce and any legal ramifications.
+Terry goes beyond other family law firms to provide his clients on Brisbane’s Northside with a compassionate approach and support during this process with an understanding of divorce and any legal ramifications.
 Terry Anderssen Solicitor will advise clients:

 The process involved in applying for a divorce after separation;